 Any adventure journey to Cusco, Peru requires a visit to one of the 7 wonders of the world, Machu Picchu the “Lost City of the Incas”.

 My arrival coincides with the magnificent holy Easter festivities Cusco is famous for where the local community take the festivities to a whole new level of color, sound and excitement.
-Hordes of dancing and musical groups making their way through the streets and into the main arena of the city square where the stoic Cathedral towers over its subjects.

 With a population of approximately 500,000 inhabitants Cusco is home to the legend of the Inca and is now prominently of Spanish influence.
 Yes my Spanish can only improve over the next few weeks whilst I explore this wonderful place.
 Cusco is a strong Catholic community with 50 churches spotted all over the city constructed in a variety of size and with their own individual decor with the architectural magnificence of the Cathedral Basilica of the Assumption of the Virgin also known as the Cusco Cathedral located on the Plaza de Armas which was built between 1560 and 1654.